Sina-KH/Telegram-Android-Contest/README.md

 ### Important ACKNOWLEDGEMENT & DISCLAIMER

 Special thanks to the Telegram Android contest community for inspiring and fostering the development of this exciting message delete animation feature.
-During the development of this feature, We drew inspiration from @tg's work, addressing several issues in the original code including but not limited to bulk message deletion issue, performance issues, animation motion, screen turning black when keyboard opens, etc.
+During the development of this feature, We drew inspiration from `@landarskiy`'s work, addressing several issues in the original code including but not limited to bulk message deletion issue, performance issues, animation motion, screen turning black when keyboard opens, etc.